 Planning to visit London?
 Don’t miss this London tourist map complete with 36 of London’s top attractions – in both interactive and printable forms.

 Well, nothing says practicality like having a good map.
-Just call me little miss practical pants.

-No sitting around for hours saving places to Google Maps – I’ve done all of the hard work for you – and provided a printable version of the London visitor map too (because you can never fully rely on your phone not to conk out in your hour of need).
+No sitting around for hours saving places to Google Maps – we’ve done all of the hard work for you – and provided a printable version of the London visitor map too (because you can never fully rely on your phone not to conk out in your hour of need).
 Enjoy.

 London Tourist Map